How to Build a Door Frame

 Dan Reynolds Photography / Getty Images

 At the heart of every good door installation is a sturdy and accurately built door frame.
-If the door frame below the door jambs is flimsy or if it is not true, everything built on top of it will not work properly.
+If the door frame is flimsy or if it is not true, everything built on top of it will not work properly.
+The door may scrape or not fit properly.
 On the other hand, if you do frame the door well, the door jambs and trim will look professional and the door itself will swing free and close tightly.

-The good thing is a door frame isn't expensive or difficult to build.
-A door frame is composed only of two-by-fours and nails.
-Creating a well-built door frame is mostly about cutting the two-by-fours correctly and nailing them in the right places.
-No other materials are needed and your only tools are a hammer, saw, level, and measuring tape.
+The good thing is a door frame isn't expensive or difficult to build, not does it use special, expensive materials.
+A door frame is composed only of two materials: two-by-fours and nails.
+So, creating a well-built door frame is less about materials and more about technique.
+As long as you measure precisely, cut the two-by-fours correctly, and nail them well, the door casing and trim will follow perfectly.
+Besides those few materials, your only tools are a hammer, saw, level, and measuring tape.

 Top of the Door

-- Short Support Studs: Short vertical studs run between the header and the top plate.
+- Short Support Studs: Short vertical studs just a few inches long run between the header and the top plate.

 The top plate is a doubled-up series of two-by-fours that run continuously around the perimeter of a room or the home.
 The top plate is already part of the house and is not part of the door frame construction.